AN7.49 — Dutiyasannasutta

 Thus he is clearly aware there.

-The perception of death when developed and cultivated, is of great fruit and benefit, leading to the deathless, having the deathless as their culmination,
+The perception of death when developed and cultivated, is of great fruit and benefit, leading to the deathless, having the deathless as their culmination, thus it was said with reference to this.

-The Perception of Repulsiveness in Food
+Perception of Repulsiveness in Food

 Just as a leaf or a piece of meat thrown into the fire recoils, does not spread out.

-The Perception of Non-Delight in the Entire World
+Perception of Dissatisfaction in Every World

-The perception of non-delight in the entire world when developed and frequently practiced, is of great fruit and benefit, leading to the deathless, having the deathless as its culmination, thus it has indeed been said.
+The perception of dissatisfaction in every world when developed and cultivated, is of great fruit and benefit, leading to the deathless, having the deathless as their culmination, thus it has indeed been said.
+Why has this been said?

-The Perception of Impermanence
+Perception of Impermanence

 Just as a leaf or a piece of meat thrown into the fire withdraws, contracts, and recoils, it does not spread out.

-Just so when a disciple frequently dwells with his mind imbued with the perception of impermanence, the mind withdraws from gain, honor, and fame... either equanimity or repulsion arises.
+Similarly with frequent contemplation of the perception of impermanence, the mind withdraws from gain, honor, and fame, either equanimity or repulsion arises.

-The Perception of Suffering in Impermanence
+Perception of Suffering in Impermanence

-Disciples, when a disciple frequently dwells with his mind imbued with the perception of suffering in impermanence, in laziness, in slackness, in laxity, in negligence, in lack of striving, in lack of introspection, a sharp perception of fear arises, just as for a murderer with a drawn sword.
+Disciples, with frequent contemplation of the perception of suffering in impermanence, a sharp perception of fear arises, just as for a murderer with a drawn sword.

-The Perception of Impermanence and Suffering
+Perception of Not-self in Suffering

-Because when a disciple frequently dwells with a mind imbued with the perception of not-self in suffering, in this conscious body and externally in all signs, the mind becomes devoid of egoism, conceit, and arrogance, surpassed, peaceful, and utterly liberated.
+Because with frequent contemplation of the perception of not-self in suffering, the mind becomes devoid of egoism, conceit, and arrogance, surpassed, peaceful, and utterly liberated.